vtamara/evidence-guildme.net/README.md

 However we closed for a while the dev console and allowed the connection, it printed to console some variables and examining them we could find the address of the robber.
 We made video of this 10-Jun-2025/use_robber_address.webm.
+This proves that this was the tool used to rob us the positions in
+Unicorn on 30.May.2025.

-This proves that this was the tool used to rob us the positions in Unicorn on 30.May.2025 and on 10.Jun.2025 other 540CELO and 2.73USDT that we had today in the same wallet (it did the transfer with weird transaction because I cancelled the usual ones as presented in video 10-Jun-2025/draining_without_transfer.webm).
+Unfortunately on 10.Jun.2025 collecting and analyzing this malware it robbed us other 540CELO and 2.73USDT that we had in the same wallet (it did the transfer with weird transaction because I cancelled the usual ones as presented in video 10-Jun-2025/draining_without_transfer.webm).